 For more information and resources related to this topic, you can visit FindLaw's section Emotional Distress, Privacy, and Dignitary Torts.

 It can be frustrating to feel like someone is taking advantage of legal processes to get something they want from you.
-If you believe that you've been the victim of an abuse of process, or any other type of tort, and would like to learn about your legal options, you may want to contact a personal injury attorney.
-Get started today with a free review of your potential claim.
+If you believe that you've been the victim of an abuse of process, or any other type of tort, and would like to learn about your legal options, you may want to contact a skilled personal injury attorney in your area.

 Contact a qualified personal injury attorney to make sure your rights are protected.